brianglass/anastasis/files/monday_matins4.md

 Let us believers praise.

-I tremble at the fearful judgement, and I shudder at the JudgeÂ’s righteous sentence; for my conscience ever questions me; but living with indifference I am at a loss and I quail.
+I tremble at the fearful judgement, and I shudder at the Judge’s righteous sentence; for my conscience ever questions me; but living with indifference I am at a loss and I quail.
 By your holy prayers, Archangels, who watch over believers, rescue me from the fire.

 ****